fenago/tableau-server/md/sites/Add a Project Image - Tableau.md

     ![](./Add%20a%20Project%20Image%20-%20Tableau_files/custom_projectimage_3.png)

-    Select [Show formatting hints]{.uicontrol} to see how you can format description text.
+    Select [Show formatting hints] to see how you can format description text.

     **Note:** Images embedded in project descriptions cannot be resized